nichtluke/jack-of-all-champs-master/app/README.md

 npm -v
 node -v
 ```
-If you were able to run those three commands without any errors, you can continue.
+If you were able to run those two commands without any errors, you can continue.
 ```
 npm  install -g @neutralinojs/neu
 ```